Hitachi Magic Wand

-The Hitachi Magic Wand (renamed Magic Wand Original and Original Magic Wand) is an AC-powered wand vibrator.
-It was originally manufactured for relieving tension and relaxing sore muscles, however, it is most known for its use as a sex toy.
+The Magic Wand (formerly known as the Hitachi Magic Wand) is an AC-powered wand vibrator.
+It was originally manufactured for relieving tension and relaxing sore muscles; however, it is most known for its use as a sex toy.
 Japanese company Hitachi listed the device for business in the United States in 1968.
 Sex educator Betty Dodson popularized its use as a vibrator and masturbation aid for women during the sex-positive movement in the late 1960s.
-It functions effectively as a clitoral vibrator, to bring women to orgasm.
+It functions effectively as a clitoral vibrator for reaching orgasm.
 The wand is 12 inch long and weighs 1.2 lb with stimulation provided by its rubberized 2.5 inch head.

 Hitachi asserts that its sole intended use is for health care purposes.
 Hitachi's national sales manager said "we approach the massagers as personal care items... the people we hire know what it's for without our having to say it".
 Hitachi had a conflict with its U.S. distributor in 2000 and briefly stopped selling the device, until it reached a new deal with distributor Vibratex.
-The Magic Wand sold out after being featured in a 2002 episode of Sex and the City.
-Hitachi ceased production of the device in 2013 because of concerns about having the company name attached to a sex toy.
-Vibratex persuaded the company to continue manufacturing it under the name "Original Magic Wand", omitting the Hitachi name.
-In 2014, the company used the name "Magic Wand Original".
+The Magic Wand was featured in a 2002 episode of Sex and the City.
+Hitachi ceased production of the device in 2013 due to concerns about having the company name associated with a sex toy.
+Vibratex convinced the company to continue manufacturing it under the name "Original Magic Wand," omitting the Hitachi name.
+In 2014, the company used the name "Magic Wand Original."

 Academics have researched its use for treatment of female sexual arousal disorder and chronic anorgasmia—a sexual dysfunction in which a person cannot achieve orgasm.
 The Journal of Consulting and Clinical Psychology published a 1979 study which found self-administered treatment and use of the Magic Wand to be the best method to achieve orgasm.
 In 2008, The Scientific World Journal published research finding over 93% of a group of 500 chronic anorgasmic women could reach orgasm using the Magic Wand and the Betty Dodson Method.
 The device was used in studies in many applications, including articles published in Dermatology Online Journal, Journal of Applied Physiology, Experimental Brain Research, Neuroscience Letters, and Journal of Perinatal & Neonatal Nursing.

-The Magic Wand has alternatively been referred to as the Cadillac of vibrators, the Rolls-Royce of vibrators, and the mother of all vibrators.
+The Magic Wand has alternatively been referred to as the Cadillac or Rolls-Royce of vibrators, as well as the mother of all vibrators.
 Counselors Bettina Arndt, Laura Berman, Gloria Brame, and Ruth Westheimer (Dr. Ruth) recommended the device to women, and Cosmopolitan magazine reported the Magic Wand was the vibrator most often suggested by sex therapists.
 Mobile Magazine readers in 2005 voted the Magic Wand "the No. 1 greatest gadget of all time".
 Tanya Wexler's film Hysteria featured the device while showing the evolution of the vibrator.
 Engadget called the Magic Wand "the most recognizable sex toy on Earth".